Industrial Piercing Infections: Symptoms & Treatment

 If you’ve recently gotten an industrial piercing and it feels sore or doesn’t look quite right to you, you may be wondering if it’s infected.

-Industrial piercing infections are fairly common complications, but fortunately, they can be treated and healed fully, and you can also take steps to prevent infection from returning, or even from developing in the first place.
+Industrial piercing infections are fairly common complications, and, fortunately, they can be treated successfully most of the time.
+You can take steps to prevent infections from returning or even from developing in the first place.

-An industrial piercing is an ear cartilage piercing that goes enters and exits the ear through two separate points.
+An industrial piercing is a cartilage piercing that enters and exits the ear through two separate points.
 A bar-shaped piece of jewelry is then inserted to connect the two piercings.
 Industrial piercings are more prone to infection because there are 2 wounds, and the tension placed on the skin from the jewelry also increases inflammation and vulnerability to the skin.

-An industrial piercing infection is when harmful bacteria builds up in one or both of the holes where your ear is pierced.
-Bacteria is always present on your skin and in your body, but certain circumstances can cause excessive bacterial growth and prohibit your body from regulating it normally.
+An infection occurs when harmful bacteria build up in one or both of the holes where your ear is pierced.
+Bacteria are always present on your skin and in your body, but certain circumstances can cause excessive bacterial overgrowth and prohibit your body from regulating it normally.